holochain/holochain/crates/holochain_sqlite/README.md

 - IntegerStore: a key-value store with integer key and one value per key
 - MultiStore: a key-value store with arbitrary key and multiple values per key

-On top of these abstractions, the `holochain_lmdb` crate provides three buffered store abstractions to wrap each of the rkv store types, as well as a simple CAS abstraction:
+On top of these abstractions, the `holochain_sqlite` crate provides three buffered store abstractions to wrap each of the rkv store types, as well as a simple CAS abstraction:

 - [KvBuffer]: a SingleStore with a scratch space
 - [KvIntBuffer]: an IntegerStore with a scratch space